 Further, while not on the list of four, work zone highway accidents are also very common.
 There are many safety campaigns to address this ongoing issue.
 In addition to criminal penalties, when a driver hits a worker, there will typically be a civil claim as well.

-Construction Accidents Often Cause Serious Injuries
+Do Construction Accidents Cause Serious Injuries Often?

 In some instances, the true effects of an accident may take time to reveal themselves.
 Some injuries get progressively worse as days and even weeks pass.
 What may seem minor while at work may in fact be a serious, potentially life-long injury.
 Sometimes adrenaline masks injuries or they simply take time to develop.